 Dogs thrive on consistency, so when their world turns topsy-turvy, they can get a bit anxious.

-Moving to a new home, introducing a new family member, or even a sudden change in your work schedule affects dogs, and in many cases, anxiety is the result.
+Moving to a new home, traveling in a vehicle, introducing a new family member, or even a sudden change in your work schedule affects dogs, and in many cases, anxiety is the result.

 Past Trauma or Neglect